thomas-emig/convolutional-codes/Readme.md

 The build produces three binaries, one for hard decision simulation on a binary symmetric channel (`binary-symmetric-simulation`), one for soft or hard decision simulation on the AWGN channel (`awgn-simulation`) and one for uncoded transmission on the AWGN channel (`uncoded-simulation`).

 Code parameter can be added/edited in `common/codebook.c` and symbol mapping in `common/constellations.c`.

+## Further Information

+- Slides of the presentation to this project can be found at [https://thomas-emig.de/data/faltungscodes-kurz.pdf] and [https://thomas-emig.de/data/faltungscodes-lang.pdf].
+- A very good source of information is Phil Karn's Website [http://www.ka9q.net].